 - How do I get my Library PIN (to access my Library account online)?

 Newly registered students should receive their PIN via e-mail.
-However, if you have not received it, or you are a member of staff, please come to the Information Desk on the ground floor of the Library, or e-mail firstname.lastname@example.org.
+However, if you have not received it, or you are a member of staff, please come to the Ask Me desk on Level 1 of the Learning Centre, or e-mail firstname.lastname@example.org.

 - How can I renew my books?

 Please see information on the Borrowing, Renewing and Returning web page.

 - How do I get a replacement campus card and how much does it cost?